Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

 # Self-supervised learning of terrain traversals costs for an Unmanned Ground Vehicle (UGV)

-This repository contains the source code of the application I am working on during my six months internship in the Computer Science and Systems Engineering Laboratory (U2IS), ENSTA Paris.
+This repository contains the source code of the application Tom Ravaud and Gabriel Métois have been working on during their six months internship in the Computer Science and Systems Engineering Laboratory (U2IS), ENSTA Paris.

 This project is about learning to estimate terrain traversability from vision for a mobile robot using a self-supervised approach.